Wellness

 • IBS-U (U stands for unsubtyped): Symptoms don’t fit the above criteria but may include gas and bloating

-While the foods that trigger IBS differ for everyone, Johnston shares 10 that are commonly linked with aggravating symptoms:
+While the foods that trigger symptoms differ for everyone, Johnston shares 10 that are commonly linked to an IBS flare-up:

 • Fried foods

-• Dairy (for those who are lactose intolerant)
+• Dairy products (for those who are lactose intolerant)

 • Fatty foods